It's Very Tricky To Know What You Want Socially

 Not wanting to bruise their ego

 When you're trying to improve your social skills you're going to experience failure and rejection at times.
-No one likes that and may pre-emptively try to avoid it.
+No one likes that and may preemptively try to avoid it.
 Working on your social skills also involves dwelling on areas you may not like about yourself.
-Normally you can avoid thinking about that.
+Normally you can opt out of thinking about that stuff.
 When you're actively working on a problem you have to swim around in all those thoughts.

 Feeling discouraged and frustrated

-People often will decide they dislike some aspect of socializing if every time they try it, it ends in failure, and all the joys that come with that, such as feeling unskilled, rejected, left out, and so on.
+People often will decide they dislike some aspect of socializing if every time they try it, it ends in failure, and all the joys that come with that, such as feeling unskilled, rejected, left out, etc.

 Disliking what makes them feel incompetent